SzymonRojek/profile-card-component/README.md

 ## **For this challenge I used:**
 * HTML semantic elements;
+* Invisible content just for Screen Reader users;
 * BEM naming;
 * Pseudo-elements for background images and border;
-* Invisible content just for Screen Reader;
 * SASS;